-- 1. Be admitted to Carroll College as a degree seeking student. - Complete or be enrolled in the following pre-requisites with a "C" or better at the time of application: BI 201, BI 202, CH 111, CO 101, ENWR 102, PSY 105, PSY 203. - 3.
+- 1. Be admitted to Carroll College as a degree seeking student. - Complete or be enrolled in the following pre-requisites with a "C" or better at the time of application: BI 201, BI 202, CH 111, CO 101, ENWR 102.
+PSY 105.
+PSY 203. - 3.
 BI 201, BI 202, CH 111, CH 112, and BI 214 (or the equivalent of these courses) must have been completed within 5 years of admission to the nursing program at Carroll College.
-These courses taken prior to the 5-year limit may be analyzed by the nursing department for possible use depending upon individual circumstances. - 4.
-Have an overall college career Grade Point Average of 2.75 or higher on a 4 point scale.
-(This includes all attempted credits at an accredited college or university.) - 5.
-Repeat or withdraw from no more than two (2) courses considered pre-requisite to nursing or nursing courses taken either at Carroll or other institutions. - 6.
-Complete all required course work, to include independent study or "incompletes", by established deadlines. - 7.
+These courses taken prior to the 5-year limit may be analyzed by the nursing department for possible use depending upon individual circumstances. - Have an overall college career Grade Point Average of 2.75 or higher on a 4 point scale.
+(This includes all attempted credits at an accredited college or university.) - Repeat or withdraw from no more than two (2) courses considered pre-requisite to nursing or nursing courses taken either at Carroll or other institutions. - Complete all required course work, to include independent study or "incompletes", by established deadlines. - 7.
 Complete criminal background check as instructed by the Department of Nursing, to be paid by the student.
 Students with background checks that reveal a record will be evaluated individually to determine whether they will be admitted to the nursing major.
-Alcohol and drug violations may interfere with Montana Board of Nursing approval to sit for the NCLEX-RN exam. - 8.
-Provide documentation of freedom from communicable tuberculosis and immunity to hepatitis B, varicella, rubeola, rubella and mumps. - 9.
-Complete at least 30 credits (sophomore standing) prior to beginning 200-level nursing courses. - 10.
-Students with an academic integrity violation on file at Carroll College will be evaluated individually to determine whether they will be admitted to the nursing major.
+Alcohol and drug violations may interfere with Montana Board of Nursing approval to sit for the NCLEX-RN exam.

+- 8. Provide documentation of freedom from communicable tuberculosis and immunity to hepatitis B, varicella, measles, mumps, and rubella. - Students with an academic integrity violation on file at Carroll College will be evaluated individually to determine whether they will be admitted to the nursing major.